gi-bielefeld/plast/README.md

 3. **PARA C**

-   All assembly barcodes of the Para C dataset are listed in *ParaCcomplete220.txt*.
+   All assembly barcodes of the Para C dataset published [here](https://genome.cshlp.org/content/28/9/1395.short) are listed in *ParaCcomplete220.txt*.
 In combination with an access token, they can be downloaded from
    [EnteroBase](https://enterobase.warwick.ac.uk) using the the provided download script:

    ```